 - Always follow all recommended maintenance procedures.
-See your dealer as outlined in the owner's manual. - This PVT system is intended for use on Polaris products only.
+Always look for and remove debris inside and around the clutch and vent system when replacing the belt. - · See your dealer as outlined in the owner's manual. - This PVT system is intended for use on POLARIS products only.
 Do not install it in any other product. - Always make sure the PVT housing is securely in place during operation.